-I wish I had a dollar for every time a client mentions that he or she is “only applying to roles online” or “submitted 100 applications online over the last week” and is shocked no one reached out for an interview.
-Seriously; with all that money, I could have then justified buying the latest iGadget that will inevitably end up in my home anyway (sigh).
+I wish I had a dollar for every time a client mentions that he or she is “only applying to roles online” or “submitted 100 applications online over the last week” and is shocked that no one reached out for an interview.
+Seriously, with all that money, I could have then justified buying the latest iGadget that will inevitably end up in my home anyway (sigh).

 That “sigh” is lamenting both my household’s unexplainable need for Apple products as well as my clients’ equally unexplainable need for making their go-to job search strategy almost exclusively applying online.
-Let me clarify, though: this appears to be their go-to strategy before we start working together.
+Let me clarify, though: This appears to be their go-to strategy before we start working together.
 When I delve further into the “why” behind their thinking, I am met with one of a few rationales:

 - I was told this is the way to go.
 I need to get as many applications in as I can!